Verifiable blind observable estimation: Verifying observable estimation

 The main modification in VBOE from RVBQC is the post-processing of computation rounds.
-RVBQC applies classical majority vote over multiple repeated runs to amplify the probability of choosing a correct outcome, while VBOE computes the empirical average over $N_{c}$ outcomes $\{\tilde{y}_{i}\}_{i \in S_{\mathsf{C}}}$.
-To ensure that the returned value stays within the allowed bound $\epsilon$, the threshold $w$ needs to be set at the appropriate value.
+RVBQC applies classical majority vote over multiple repeated runs to amplify the probability of choosing a correct outcome, while VBOE computes the empirical average over $N_{c}$ outcomes $\{\tilde{y}_{i}\}_{i \in \mathrm{S}_{\mathsf{C}}}$.
+To ensure that the returned value stays within the allowed bound $\epsilon$, the threshold $\omega$ needs to be set at the appropriate value.
 More precisely, we will see in the security proof that it is set in a way that the concentration of probabilities ensures honest executions are always accepted, while deviations that could generate a result too far away from the true value are rejected.
+The schematic illustration of the VBOE protocol is depicted in Fig.~\ref{fig:vboe}.